shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 “Later, Muddy!”
 She waved goodbye.

 Ersatzica walked briskly to the site of the rock.
-She pulled the boots out their hiding spot and slipped into them.
+She pulled the boots out of their hiding spot and slipped into them.
 “I wish to be a cat!”
 She said to herself.
 Her wolfskin peeled off and she let it fall to the ground.
 Her paws slid the rest of the way into the boots, and she latched them.
 She tried talking, and found no sound came out.
 The boots were still working.

 She took a moment to bury her wolf skin under some foliage.
 Then she went to the rock.

 It was afternoon, and the sun was just overhead.
 She looked across the river.
 There was the outcropping.
 No fisher cat sat there, just like yesterday.
 And also just like yesterday, the boulder on this side of the river was completely unshaded, and quite warm to the touch.
 She approached it, putting out a hand to touch it, then pulled it back.

-How do I know for sure that this cat is friendly?
+How does she know for sure that this cat is friendly?
 What if it’s a trap?
 Cats are evil creatures, after all.
 It’d be totally like them to do something like this.
 Lead you astray and then take advantage of you.
 Ersie would be completely vulnerable, and have no way to escape.
 But if that was the case, why did he rescue her in the first place?
 Wouldn’t it have been easier to let her drown?
 She had to find out.

 She took a deep breath, and climbed up onto the boulder.
 It didn’t take long before a rock came sailing over the river.
-This time she grabbed it before it slid off the boulder.
+This time she grabbed it before it slid off into the sand.
 She held it in her hand.
 It had a smooth grainy texture.
 On one side, a cat’s face had been etched into it.
 This is definitely some kind of cat thing.

 The string jerked forward, nearly pulling Ersatzica off the boulder.
 She yelled to stop, but no sound came out.
 She held on, even as it pulled her off the boulder and into the water.
-Luckily, the water was swallow at this end.
-But she was on her knees, and didn’t have time to get up before the rock dragged her into the river.
+Luckily, the water was shallow at this end.
+But she was on her knees, and didn’t have time to get up before the rock dragged her forward into the river.
 It dragged her into the deep part, and she sank below the surface.
-Her lungs filled with water as gurgled and clawed to stay afloat.
+Her lungs filled with water as she gurgled and clawed to stay afloat.
 The air inside her deflated and she began feeling faint.
-Then sand brushed up against her face, filtering in between her fur.
+Then as soon as it began, it ended.
 The rock pulled her all the way across the river and onto the sand bank.
-The sand itched into her chest fur as she washed ashore.
+Sand brushed up against her face, filtering in between her fur.
+The itchy sand infiltrated her chest fur as her body scraped across the beach.
 She let go of the rock.

-She spit out a ton of water, and took several frantic breathes.
-Her breathes were as sporadic as they were rapid.
-But she didn’t have time to catch her breath before something grabbed her hand and dragged her further up shore.
+She spit out a ton of water, taking several frantic breathes.
+They were as sporadic as they were rapid.
+But she didn’t have much time before something grabbed her hand and dragged her further up shore.
 She screamed, but silently.
-Finally, she was let go.
+Finally, she was let go and her arm dropped to the ground.

 She sat up and looked around.
 Right in front of her stood a cat.
 He stood on white toes and black legs.
 He wore a leather belt around his white belly.
 His white chin comfortably sat on his black face.
 His black ears stuck out from under his green, feathered hat.
 He extended an arm to her.